Go Back Email Link

 Notes

-2. You can use spelt or regular flour for this recipe (just use the same amount).
+1. You can use spelt or regular flour for this recipe (just use the same amount).
+You may need a little more flour if using all-purpose (plain) flour.

-3. In Sweden we have something called dried yeast.
+2. In Sweden we have something called dried yeast.
 It is used both in warm liquid to proof and also added directly to flour.
-I am aware that the US has two options for dried yeast, and I believe dry active yeast is the most similar to our dried yeast.
+I am aware that the US has two options for dried yeast, and I believe instant yeast is the most similar to our dried yeast.

 I have converted grams to cups/ounces/tablespoons using online converters.
-Although I have no reason to believe they are inaccurate, please be aware that I have not made the recipe with imperial measurements.
+Although I have no reason to believe they are inaccurate, please be aware that I have not made this recipe with imperial measurements.